... Skip to main content

 Identity

-DNA evidence, forensic evidence and eye witness evidence can establish the identity of a sexual assault suspect.
-In some cases, the prosecutor cannot prove the identity of the suspect which results in an acquittal.
+DNA evidence, forensic evidence and eyewitness evidence can establish the identity of a sexual assault suspect.
+In some cases, the prosecutor cannot prove the identity of the suspect, which results in an acquittal.

 No sexual touching occurred